-- (a) the Founding Deed and Articles of Association (with an English translation thereof) of the Issuer; - (b) the consolidated audited financial statements of the Issuer in respect of the financial years ended 31 December 2013 and 31 December 2014 (drawn up in English or with an English translation thereof), in each case together with the audit reports prepared in connection therewith.
-The Issuer currently prepares audited consolidated and non-consolidated accounts on an annual basis; - (c) the unaudited semi-annual consolidated financial statements of the Issuer (drawn up in English or with an English translation thereof) in respect of the period ended 30 June 2015; - (d) the most recently published audited annual financial statements of the Issuer and the most recently published unaudited interim financial statements (if any) of the Issuer (in each case drawn up in English or with an English translation thereof), in each case together with any audit or review reports prepared in connection therewith.
+- (a) the Founding Deed and Articles of Association (with an English translation thereof) of the Issuer; - (b) the consolidated audited financial statements of the Issuer in respect of the financial years ended 31 December 2012 and 31 December 2013 (with an English translation thereof), in each case together with the audit reports prepared in connection therewith.
+The Issuer currently prepares audited consolidated and non-consolidated accounts on an annual basis: - (c) the unaudited semi-annual consolidated financial statements of the Issuer (with an English translation thereof) in respect of the period ended 30 June 2014; - (d) the most recently published audited annual financial statements of the Issuer and the most recently published unaudited interim financial statements (if any) of the Issuer (in each case with an English translation thereof), in each case together with any audit or review reports prepared in connection therewith.
 The Issuer currently prepares unaudited consolidated interim accounts on a semi-annual basis;